51Degrees/Device-Detection/python/README.md

 ## Usage
 #### Core
-By executing the following a useful help page will be displayed explaing basic usage.
+By executing the following a useful help page will be displayed explaining basic usage.
 ```
 $ 51degrees-mobile-detector
 ```